Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Predicting moguls and influencers

-His sci-fi novel, Lovestar, was such an incredibly timely novel when it came out in 2002.
+His sci-fi novel, Lovestar, was incredibly timely when it came out in 2002.
 It predicted social media influencers and the mega-rich entrepreneurs like Elon Musk, Steve Jobs, or Jeff Bezos who affect the whole world to pursue their ambitions.

 Embarrassing the Icelandic establishment

 Andri Snær Magnason jolted Iceland when he published his book Dreamland: A Self-Help Manual for a Frightened Nation in 2006.
-He shattered the long-standing political orthodoxy of sacrificing large parts of the unique wilderness of the Icelandic highlands to create hydroelectric power stations to power aluminium smelters.
+He shattered the long-standing political orthodoxy of sacrificing large parts of the unique wilderness of the Icelandic highlands to build hydroelectric power stations that would supply aluminum smelters.
 It is a tour de force of a book, and the accompanying documentary is a shocking indictment of Icelandic politicians giving away Icelandic resources to polluting multinational companies for limited gain.
 The political establishment reeled from the body blow.
 In one instance, the local branch of the ruling Independence Party in the town of Akureyri bought the screening of the documentary in the town’s cinema.
 One of its leaders had a running commentary on the film.
 I remember chuckling at this poor attempt of explaining away the exposé.

 Grappling with our biggest challenge